pyrocko/grond/docs/source/method/index.rst

         Your browser does not support the video tag.
     </video>

-Illposed problem, no excentricity correction
+Ill-posed problem, no eccentricity correction
 --------------------------------------------

 .. raw:: html